404 Not Found

 AOIP.ORG_Switch(config-if)# spanning-tree portfast

-This configures portfast and will allow the port to go live immediately when something is plugged in.
+This configures portfast and will allow the port to go live immediately when something is plugged in without needing to wait for spanning-tree to complete.